7targets/7targets-docs/_posts/2023-05-25-how-to-create-assistant-to-use-outlook-domain.md

 ## Forwarding Setup for Outlook

-If your Outlook email is routed through a third-party filtering service such as SpamExperts, Mimecast, or Avanan, you may need to set up a Forwarding Assistant to ensure emails are properly forwarded.
+If Your Outlook email is routed through a third-party filtering service (for e.g. SpamExperts, Mimecast, or Avanan etc.) before reaching Microsoft's servers.
+Because of this, automatic email notifications to 7Targets may not work as they do with standard Microsoft deployments.
+To ensure proper forwarding, a manual forwarding needs to be set up

 If your email does not use any third-party services, you can skip this step.